 - First, notify your employer of the danger and ask them to fix the issue.

 - If they do not comply, tell your employer that due to the unsafe conditions, you will not work until the issue is fixed.

 - If it is safe to do so, stay on the premises even though you are not working (unless your employer asks you to leave).

 - File an official complaint with OSHA and include all correspondence between yourself and your employer.

 In many cases, unsafe work conditions are not identified in time to prevent accidents and injuries.
 If you have suffered a workplace injury, you have important legal rights to benefits and compensation.

 Workplace injuries are unfortunate but not uncommon.
-If you or someone you know has been injured due to an unsafe working environment in Gwinnett County, Georgia, first seek immediate medical attention and then contact the attorneys at Brauns Law.
+If you or someone you know has been injured due to an unsafe working environment in Gwinnett County, Georgia, first seek immediate medical attention and then contact the attorneys at Brauns Law, PC.
 We are here to help you.
 Our experienced group of lawyers will work on your behalf to advocate for compensation on your claim.
 Call us today at (404) 205-8614 for a free consultation or contact us online.